brendanxwhitaker/sergen/README.md

 # sergen

 A library for rapid automatic generation of sample time series data via mouse input.
+The repo name "sergen" stands for series generation.

 ### TODO